h1008/auditr/README.md

 ## Limitations

-- Tested on Linux only
+- Tested on MacOS and Linux only

 ## Misc